 There are several types of ANOVA procedures.
 The term ANOVA refers to Analysis of Variance.
 Variance is a statistical term we will review later.
-Variance refers to differences, so the ANOVA procedures examine differences in scores among groups of people who complete a survey.
-For example, an ANOVA can be used to assess different levels of membership satisfaction by people who experience three or four different leadership styles.
-The ANOVA procedure is usually reported with an F value.
-The larger the F value, the more likely it is that the differences the researchers found are not due to chance.
+Variance refers to differences, so the ANOVA procedures examine differences in scores among groups of people who complete a survey, a test, or produce a scorable response.

 There may be several independent variables in a project.
 The effect of each variable is tested with an F test.
 When there are two or more